2KAbhishek/tdo/README.md

 - ripgrep, fzf
 - bat (optional, for syntax highlighting in search)
-- coreutils (required on macOS only, for gdate command)
+- coreutils (required on macOS, for gdate command)

 ### 💻 Installation